 Singapore Sales Trader

-Now that the Federal Reserve chair Jerome Powell has dialed in the rate cut for July in his testimony to the congress yesterday after raising the hopes in the June FOMC meeting, let’s look back at some of his policy pivots so far in his relatively short tenure so far.
+Now that the Federal Reserve chair Jerome Powell has dialed in the rate cut for July in his testimony to the congress yesterday after raising the hopes in the June FOMC meeting, let’s look back at some of his policy pivots so far in his relatively short tenure.

 - Powell got off to an assured start taking off from where Yellen had left off with a rate hike in March 2018 and prepared the market for further gradual tightening.